-Ukraine crisis: United States President Joe Biden forbids Russia to raise funds from the West
+Ukraine crisis: United States President Joe Biden cuts off financing to Russia

-The sanction was imposed after Russia ordered deployment of ‘peacekeeping forces’ in separatist regions of Ukraine.
+The sanctions were imposed after Russia ordered deployment of ‘peacekeeping forces’ in separatist regions of Ukraine.

-United States President Joe Biden on Tuesday imposed the first tranche of financial sanctions against Russia saying that Moscow has started invading Ukraine, Reuters reported.
+United States President Joe Biden on Tuesday imposed the first tranche of financial sanctions against Russia, claiming that Moscow has started invading Ukraine, Reuters reported.

 The restrictions were announced after Russian President Vladimir Putin allowed ordered troops to be deployed in eastern Ukraine.
-On Monday, Putin had said he recognized the independence of separatists in the self-proclaimed Ukrainian regions of Donetsk and Luhansk.
+On Monday, Putin had said he recognised the independence of separatists in the Ukrainian regions of Donetsk and Luhansk.

 Biden on Tuesday said that the country was implementing comprehensive sanctions on Moscow’s sovereign debt.
+A government issues sovereign debt in a foreign currency to finance the issuing country’s growth and development.

 “That means we’ve cut off Russia’s government from Western financing,” he said.
 “It can no longer raise money from the West and cannot trade in its new debt on our markets or European markets either.”

 He added that the United States, in coordination with its allies, was “implementing full blocking sanctions on two large Russian financial institutions: VEB [Russian state development corporation] and their military bank”.